andreyk0/ec2-linux-host-metrics/README.md

 # ec2-linux-host-metrics

 Publishes a few metrics about linux hosts to CloudWatch.
+At the moment we look at ntp offset, disk and memory utilization.
+Metrics are published under `System/Linux` CW namespace.
+Running without `-p` flag should just display a full list of metrics that would be published..

+It also reports a namesake Ec2LinuxHostMetricsAgent metric with a `result` dimension which captures counts of published metrics and execution errors.
+Execution errors should remain 0 at all times and should be alerted on in CW.

 ```bash
 Publishes a few metrics about linux hosts to CloudWatch.